The total cost of our LOCband Lite plagiocephaly treatment package is £2,450. This includes:

 An initial payment of £1,225 is payable when you decide to proceed with the treatment and the remainder is payable at or before the fitting appointment.

-However, there may be certain clinical presentations where your baby may require a second LOCband to complete the treatment.
-In these circumstances, there will be an additional charge of £500.
-If your clinician feels this may be a possibility, this will be outlined to you at the assessment.
-There will be no further charges or any hidden costs for the duration of your baby’s treatment.
+While 95% of patients do not require a second LOCband Lite orthosis, there may be certain clinical presentations where your baby may require a second LOCband Lite to complete their treatment.
+In these circumstances, there will be an additional charge of £700 for the second LOCband Lite.

 |Cranioband Treatment Package||£POA|

 |*95% of patients do not require a 2nd LOCband Lite orthosis.|

 Tree of Hope endeavours to provide assistance to families of sick and disabled children trying to raise money for specialist medical surgery, treatment, therapy and equipment.
 As a small charity, funds are limited, but they do everything they can to help parents achieve their fundraising goals.

 Your case will be assessed on a case-by-case basis.
 The Tree of Hope will get back to you and hopefully provide the hands-on help and support that is needed.

 If parents have difficulties with the funding of treatment, Headstart4babies, a UK-based charity (registered number 1112256), will provide help and advice to families and assist their fundraising efforts, using third-party providers such as JustGiving.
 You can e-mail them by clicking this link Headstart4babies.